top of page

 We recognise the radical teachings of Swami Nirmalananda, affectionately known as the “anarchist swarmi”, and Sanskrit Master Shri Brahmananda Sarasvati, both of whom David and Sharon received direct teachings from in the 1980's.

-The name Jivamukti, where ‘jiva’ means individual soul and ‘mukti’ means liberation, means that we believe that through compassion for all beings one can be ‘liberated while living’.
+The name Jivamukti, where ‘jiva’ means individual soul and ‘mukti’ means liberation, means that we believe that through compassion for all beings one can be ‘liberated while living’ (opposed to in the afterlife).

 There are five tenets of Jivamukti Yoga: